HGIS CanadaNova ScotiaFive Islands › 1911

 Five Islands, Nova Scotia (1911 census)

 Five Islands was a census subdivision in Nova Scotia, recorded in the 1911 Census of Canada with a population of 615.
+The community is grounded to Wikidata Q1421569.
 The administrative centroid was at approximately 45.470°N, 64.034°W.

 Population